AztecProtocol/aztec-packages/docs/docs/dev_docs/privacy/main.md

   - \# bytes of encrypted logs
   - \# public function calls
   - \# L2->L1 messages
-  - \# nonzero roots**

-The leakiness of a Tx Fingerprint depends on the leakiness of its consituent functions' Function Fingerprints _and_ on the appearance of the tx's Tx Fingerprint as a whole.
-Txs can leak the following similar information:
-- All calls to public functions.
-  - The contract addresses of all private function (if it calls an internal public function).
-    - This could be the address of the transactor themselves, if the calling contract is an account contract.
-  - All arguments which are passed to public functions.
-- All calls to L1 functions (in the form of L2 -> L1 messages).
-  - The contents of L2 -> L1 messages.
-- All unencrypted logs (topics and arguments).
-- The roots of all trees which have been read from.
-- The _number_ of ['side effects'](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) in the whole tx:
-  - \# new commitments
-  - \# new nullifiers
-  - \# bytes of encrypted logs
-  - \# public function calls
-  - \# L2->L1 messages
   - \# nonzero roots[^1]

 > Note: many of these were mentioned in the ["Crossing the private -> public boundary"](#crossing-the-private---public-boundary) section.